-Students in the two-year program will participate in two different field placements, while advanced standing students will participate in one concentration field placement.
+Students in the two-year program will participate in two different field placements, while advanced standing students will participate in one specialized field placement.

 MSW students who apply and are accepted must complete four elective classes focusing

-on SA and SA treatment, and complete their two semester Concentration level internship
+on SA and SA treatment, and complete their two semester Specialized year internship

 with an approved SA treatment agency under a CSI or CSS level supervisor.